 1988/89: Kappa took over Sampdoria from Ennerre, who hadn’t done a bad job.
 Sampdoria had won the Coppa Italia the previous season and thus bore the coccarda (a roundel in, as with the scudetto, the colours of the Italian flag) upon their breast.
 Sampdoria’s strip never fails to please.
 Comprised of blue shirts with a red, black and two white horizontal stripes wrapped around the trunk, with a crossed shield in the middle, it’s one of the most distinctive shirts of any league.
 Moreover, the club’s crest (now attached to the sleeve to make room for the coccarda) displays the silhouette of a shabby looking sailor smoking a pipe; the club colours bend sinister behind him.
 Shorts and socks are white so as not to detract (a jersey should never be judged in isolation but appreciated within the context of the entire kit).

 1990/91: Had the World Cup not been held in Italy, might things have remained as they were?
 Probably not, but if there’s a high water-mark for kit design it can be found here.
-Torino had bounced back from relegation two seasons prior, and were rewarded with a contract with ABM, which brought with it a shirt similar to Fiorentina’s but without the micro-patterned branding.
-Torino wore a maroon shirt and white shorts with black socks, and were sponsored by white goods manufacturer Indesit.
+Torino had bounced back from relegation two seasons earlier, and were rewarded with a contract with ABM, who kitted them out in almost the same strip: maroon shirts and white shorts with black socks, sponsored by white goods manufacturer Indesit.
+(Sadly for Fiorentina, ABM were supplying them with purple shorts again.)

 Sampdoria were now supplied by ASICS, but the kit looked very much the same.
 AC Milan had gone over to Adidas but the kit looked very much the same – a rare triumph for Adidas in this context.
 Juventus’s were still with Kappa, but the kit looked very much the same, save for the addition of the coccarda awarded for the previous season's victory in the Coppa Italia.
-The best shirt of the year probably goes to Bologna, away: white with maroon and navy equilateral triangles falling down the front.
+The best shirt of the year was probably Bologna's away iteration: white, with maroon and navy equilateral triangles falling down its front.

 Unlike many of my generation, it wasn’t Channel Four’s Football Italia on a Sunday that provoked my interest in Italian football, but a VHS tape entitled 110 Goals Italia Style – 1988-89 (quickly followed by 110 Goals Italia Style 2 – 1989-90).
 I was certainly grateful for Channel 4’s effort when it came but was a more faithful viewer of Gazzetta Football Italia on a Saturday morning.
 The reasons were threefold.
 First, I preferred playing football to watching it, so on a Sunday I was normally kicking a ball about a park wearing either my Internazionale away top, circa 1989/90, or my Fiorentina home shirt, circa 1990/91.
 Second, there was James Richardson, who had much more to do hosting Gazzetta than he did introducing Sunday’s games, sitting in front of cafes waving La Gazzeta dello Sport in our faces, bringing us up-to-date with recent events.
 Third, all of this started off the back of Paul Gascoigne’s move to Lazio in 1992, by which time I was taking my A-levels, shortly to leave for university, which distracted me.